wordpress security scan

 Left unchecked, malware can:

-That’s why regular malware scanning is essential.
-Instead of waiting for visible problems, scanning helps you detect issues early and take action before they affect your traffic, rankings, or users.
+Instead of waiting for visible problems, scanning allows you to detect issues early and take action before they impact your traffic, rankings, or users.

 Think of it like antivirus software for your website.
 The earlier you catch a problem, the easier it is to fix.